A dog holiday with a difference…

 Whilst we welcome your dog on holiday we ask that you do not leave them unattended in the huts.
 If you’d like to leave your dog with us whilst you go out during you holiday then we have a heated kennel and large run provided free of charge.

 If you know your dog would not be happy in our heated kennel, we can look after your dog in our home.
 This service is limited however, so please contact me for availability.
-If you require this service then we charge £10.00 per day, with same charge for evenings.

 Can my dog run free on his dog holiday?

-Running free is permitted, the area is totally enclosed by stock net fencing and 5 bar gates, so providing you dog isn’t small enough to go through the whole or agile and able to jump stock fencing and you ensure the gates are closed he/she can have the run of the park.
+Running free is permitted, the area is totally enclosed by stock net fencing and 5 bar gates, so providing you dog isn’t small enough to go through the hole or agile and able to jump stock fencing and you ensure the gates are closed he/she can have the run of the park.

 Please be aware however that there may be holes in the hedge rows that a dog could sneak though, therefore we advise that if your dog does not have a good recall you should keep them on a lead at all times as we are surround by fields holding livestock.